 Written exercise

-The activity: You will be asked to take on the role of an Approach Social Work social worker who has recently joined a new team.
-Your colleague, who is going on leave for three weeks, has asked you to support two families that they have been working with.
-Your task is to review the information sent by your colleague and to write an email summarising the key points.
+The activity: You will be asked to take on the role of an Approach social worker who has recently joined a new team to support two families You will need to demonstrate your ability to identify, gather and interpret key information, problem solve and write clearly and persuasively.

-The purpose: We want to see how you interpret the information provided and gather additional evidence, as well as outlining the solutions and next steps in written form.
+The purpose: We want to see how you interpret the information provided and gather additional evidence, as well as outlining your rationale in written form.

 Role play exercise

-The activity: Acting as a newly qualified social worker your task is to engage in an 8-minute conversation with someone portraying a parent.
+The activity: Acting as a newly qualified social worker your task is to engage in an 8-minute conversation with a family member.
 Following this, there will be a reflection session to evaluate the conversation and consider if there is anything you would do differently.

 The purpose: We want to see how you communicate, build relationships, show empathy and lead the meeting with purpose.

-• You will be given some time ahead of the exercise to read about the family you are about to visit and the situation they are in.
-It’s important to consider what the objectives are that you need to achieve in the conversation and use the information that you have to ask questions and steer the conversation.
+- On the day of the assessment centre you will be given some time ahead of the exercise to read about the family you are about to visit and the situation they are in.
+It’s important to consider what the objectives of the conversation are and how you can use the information to achieve this.

-• We are looking to see how you interact with the parent, how you handle challenge and guide the conversation to positive outcomes.
+- We are looking to see how you interact with others, how you handle challenge and guide the conversation to positive outcomes.
 Have a look at the list of competencies and think about which ones might be assessed in the role play activity and how you might demonstrate those in a role play setting.

-• When in the role play, consider how you might be able to achieve the objectives set out in the brief whilst being conscious of how the parent might be feeling.
-Having a conversation with a social worker can be a challenge to many parents so it is important to think about handling different emotions and how you might be able to build rapport in this situation.
-Don’t be too surprised if the parent doesn’t really want to speak to you!
+- When in the role play, consider how you might be able to achieve the objectives set out in the brief whilst being conscious of others’ feelings.
+Having a conversation with a social worker can be a challenge to many families so it is important to think about handling different emotions and how you might be able to build rapport in this situation.
+Don’t be too surprised if the family member doesn’t really want to speak to you!

 We know we’ve mentioned it lots of times but make sure you have really considered how you display our competencies before your assessment centre!
 More information on our competencies can be found on our dedicated competencies page, we suggest you read this thoroughly to check what we are assessing you against.